KLKaiLun/ASG2/README.md

 - Allow people to choose whether to self collect or opt for delivery

 - Have a search feature to find items easily

+Incompleted features:
+-Shopping cart
+-Search
+-Printing of image for products
+-Adding user information for register and checking if user is in database for login

 References for pictures used: